cvdlab-alumni/homework3/README.md

 and with

-a. short description of the work done;
+4. short description of the work done;
-b. some interesting images of the work;
+5. some interesting images of the work;
-c. links to `exercise1.py`, `exercise2.py`, etc.
+6. links to `exercise1.py`, `exercise2.py`, etc.

 ## Exercise 1   (9/30 points)